Today's procurement organizations are being asked to move faster than ever to source the materials needed by their companies.

 The Approach of Leading Enterprises

 Leading enterprises are already adopting contract-centric sourcing.
-Daimler is using the Icertis Contract Management (ICM) platform to completely rethink how it manages 500,000 suppliers.
+Daimler is using the Icertis Contract Intelligence (ICI) platform to completely rethink how it manages 500,000 suppliers.
 Daimler officials determined contracts were the natural place to start an overhaul of the procurement system, since it is the contract that underpins the entire buyer-supplier relationship.

-"The deployment [of ICM] optimizes the source-to-contract process by ensuring best-in-class supplier evaluation, selection, contracting, and collaboration," said Dr. Stephen Stathel, head of Daimler's New Procurement System.
+"The deployment [of ICI] optimizes the source-to-contract process by ensuring best-in-class supplier evaluation, selection, contracting, and collaboration," said Dr. Stephen Stathel, head of Daimler's New Procurement System.

 The business world is changing.
 It's no longer enough for procurement organizations to balance risk with accelerating business; they need to find ways to reduce risk AND accelerate the pace of business.
 Above is just a brief overview of how contracts can be the key to achieving those goals for sourcing organizations.